 For example, if you’re looking to travel frequently with your headsets or take them to events, consider travel cases such as Pelicans We also recommend Elite Straps for most use cases.
 These ergonomic straps increase balance and support with a twist of the fit wheel for Quest headsets.

 While there are a wide range of headsets on the market, ultimately your use case and budget will dictate your decision.
-Currently, our top recommendation is Meta Quest headsets due to their high level of compatibility with XR workflows and price-to-feature ratio.

 We understand that every team is different, and we’re happy to help your organization figure out what headsets are best for your workflow.
 Reach out to workshopxrinfo@autodesk.com, we’re proud to have a high level of expertise within this area and can help guide you through your XR journey.